Last updated May 25, 2023

 This is the same log line when viewed with

 2012-10-11T03:47:20+00:00 heroku[router]: at=info method=GET path=/ host=myapp.herokuapp.com request_id=8601b555-6a83-4c12-8269-97c8e32cdb22 fwd="184.108.40.206" dyno=web.1 connect=1ms service=18ms status=200 bytes=13 tls_version=tls1.1 protocol=http

 dyno: name of the dyno that serviced the request

-connect: amount of time spent establishing a connection to the backend web process
+connect: amount of time in milliseconds spent establishing a connection to the backend web process

-service: amount of time spent proxying data between the backend web process and the client
+service: amount of time in milliseconds spent proxying data between the backend web process and the client

 status: HTTP response code